coltoncs/react-gatsby-bulma-netlify/src/pages/index.md

 mainpitch:
   title: Who Am I?
   description: >
-    Hi, my name is Colton Sweeney and I'm a 22-year-old web developer and graphic designer living in Raleigh, NC.
+    Hi, my name is Colton Sweeney and I'm a 23-year-old web developer and graphic designer living in Raleigh, NC.
 description: >-
-  Hello!
-I'm a full-time student working for a degree in Web Development, as well as a part-time intern working at a local enterprise software company.
+  I'm a part-time student at Wake Technical Community College with an immense drive to work and achieve.
+My main job is a part-time position with Raleigh, NC-based United Restaurant Equipment Company, however I also work as a freelancer and contractor for various clients.
+View my blog to learn more!
 intro:
   blurbs:
     - image: /img/annabelle.jpg
       text: >-
-        I'm a 21-year-old web developer living in Apex, North Carolina.
+        I'm a 23-year-old web developer living in Apex, North Carolina.
 In my free time, I enjoy working out, practicing photography, playing video games, learning new tech, and more.
-Head over to my blog page to see what else I'm passionate about!
     - image: /img/vs-code.PNG
       text: >-
-        I've been interested in software and web development for a number of years.
-In my beginner period, I learned how to program with websites like Udemy and Code Academy, while following practical tutorials to get hands-on experience.
+        I've been interested in software and web development for many years.
+I enjoy creating responsive web applications with tech such as Node.js and React, as well as blockchain development on the Ethereum network with Solidity.
     - image: /img/headshot.jpg
       text: >
-        I currently work at Progress Software as a Product Marketing Intern.
-        Here I've worked for the past three years on a variety of projects, such as revamping our sales briefing material for mobile consumption, drafting and publishing a number of blog posts and other technical articles on our Sitefinity product, and much more.
+        I currently work part-time as a Web Developer at United Restaurant Equipment Company.
+Here, I manage the company's e-commerce website where I'm responsible for transforming it to fit the needs of modern web standards.
     - image: /img/adobestock_132531868.jpeg
       text: >-
         I'm currently enrolled at Wake Technical Community College studying for